-One of the new racers is number 31 and is sponsored by Triple Dent gum, which was in the gum commercial that annoyed Anger from Inside Out (2015).
+One of the new racers is number 31, and is sponsored by Triple Dent gum, which was in the gum commercial that annoyed Anger from Inside Out (2015).

-Lightning's friends are named Bobby Swift and Cal Weathers, which seem to be a nod to Ricky Bobby and Cal Naughton Jr from Talladega Nights: The Ballad of Ricky Bobby (2006), which was released in the same year that the first Cars (2006) came out.
+Lightning's friends are named Bobby Swift and Cal Weathers, which seem to be a nod to Ricky Bobby and Cal Naughton, Jr. from Talladega Nights: The Ballad of Ricky Bobby (2006), which was released in the same year that the first Cars (2006) came out.

 All three Cars films were released the same year as a Pirates of the Caribbean film.
-Cars (2006) came out the same year as Pirates of the Caribbean: Dead Man's Chest (2006), Cars 2 (2011) was released the same year as Pirates of the Caribbean: On Stranger Tides (2011), and Cars 3 (2017) will be released the same year as Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+Cars (2006) came out the same year as Pirates of the Caribbean: Dead Man's Chest (2006), Cars 2 (2011) was released the same year as Pirates of the Caribbean: On Stranger Tides (2011), and Cars 3 (2017) was released the same year as Pirates of the Caribbean: Dead Men Tell No Tales (2017).

-7th Film where Pixar's Bob Peterson voices a Character after Monsters, Inc. (2001) and Monsters University (2013) as Roz, Finding Nemo (2003) and Finding Dory (2016) as Mr. Ray, Up (2009) as Dug and Alpha, and Toy Story 3 (2010) as the Sunnyside Daycare's Janitor.
-In Cars 3 (2017) he voices Chick Hicks, after Michael Keaton was unavailable to reprise his role.
+Seventh film where Pixar's Bob Peterson voices a Character after Monsters, Inc. (2001) and Monsters University (2013) as Roz, Finding Nemo (2003) and Finding Dory (2016) as Mr. Ray, Up (2009) as Dug and Alpha, and Toy Story 3 (2010) as the Sunnyside Daycare's Janitor.
+In this movie, he voices Chick Hicks, after Michael Keaton was unavailable to reprise his role.

 The last Pixar Film worked on by Daniel Gerson, who passed away during production over a year before the film's release.